petermp79/coding-challenges/README.md

 So, I told them they got better luck with someone just graduating from school who can afford to spend years of practicing these coding test problems.

 For me, I am done with coding tests.
 I cant afford to waste my precious time on these tests.
+I'd rather spend this time to work on my own projects.

 ------  About the coding tests you found on this repo ------------------------